Arabic (Maghrebi) Submitted Surnames

 " or Ben Amor

 "son of Amor

 BEN ALI Arabic (Maghrebi)

-"; mainly used in Tunisia.
-A famous bearer is Zine El Abidine Ben Ali (1936-), the former and second president of Tunisia.
+" in Arabic (chiefly Tunisian).
+A notable bearer is Zine El Abidine Ben Ali (1936-), the second President of Tunisia.

 BEN HADJ Arabic (Maghrebi)

 Means "son of the pilgrim"; the title Hadj

 refers to a Muslim who has successfully completed the Hajj pilgrimage to Mecca, Saudi Arabia.
 This surname is mainly found in Tunisia.